khanlab/hippunfold/docs/tutorials/outputs.md

 ### New: label-dentate

 HippUnfold v1.0.0 introduces `label-dentate` files which represent a distinct surface making up the dentate gyrus (reflecting its distinct topology from the rest of the cortex).
-The rest of the surfaces are given the name `label-hipp` to defferentiate them from these new files.
+The rest of the surfaces are given the name `label-hipp` to differentiate them from these new files.

 These are illustrated in the following image (orange represents the usual hippocampal midthickness surface, while violet shows the new `dentate` surface):

 ![image](../images/dentate_cor.png)

 Note that the dentate uses the same unfolding methods as the rest of the hippocampus, but with several caveats.
 Given its small size, its boundaries are not easily deliminated and so `inner`, `outer`, and `thickness` gifti surfaces are omitted.
-Furthermore, Laplace coordinates and therefore vertex spacing are not garunteed to be topoligically equivalent as they are obtained through volumetric registration with the template shape injection step of this workflow.
+Furthermore, Laplace coordinates and therefore vertex spacing are not guaranteed to be topoligically equivalent as they are obtained through volumetric registration with the template shape injection step of this workflow.

 Corresponding `coords` and `warp` files are also generated.